-Liquidity risk refers to the risk that the MSI Group will be unable to finance its operations due to loss of access to the capital markets or difficulty in liquidating the Group's assets.
-Liquidity risk also encompasses the ability of MSI Group to meet its financial obligations without experiencing significant business disruption or reputational damage that may threaten the Group's viability as a going concern.
+Liquidity and funding risk refers to the risk that the MSI Group will be unable to finance its operations due to loss of access to the capital markets or difficulty in liquidating the Group's assets.
+Liquidity risk encompasses the ability (or perceived ability) of MSI Group to meet its financial obligations without experiencing significant business disruption or reputational damage that may threaten the Group's viability as a going concern.
+Liquidity risk also encompasses the associated funding risks triggered by the market or idiosyncratic stress events that may cause unexpected changes in funding needs or an inability to raise new funding.
+Generally, the Group incurs liquidity and funding risk as a result of its trading, investing and client facilitation activities.

-The core components of the Liquidity Risk Management Framework are the Required Liquidity Framework, Liquidity Stress Tests and the Global Liquidity Reserve ("GLR"), which support the target liquidity profile.
+The core components of the Liquidity Risk Management Framework are the Required Liquidity Framework, Liquidity Stress Tests and Liquidity Resources, which support the target liquidity profile.

-The Required Liquidity Framework reflects the amount of liquidity the MSI Group must hold in both normal and stressed environments to ensure that the Group's financial condition and overall soundness are not adversely affected by an inability (or perceived inability) to meet financial obligations in a timely manner.
+The Required Liquidity Framework establishes the amount of liquidity the MSI Group must hold in both normal and stressed environments to ensure that the Group's financial condition and overall soundness are not adversely affected by an inability (or perceived inability) to meet financial obligations in a timely manner.
 The Required Liquidity Framework considers the most constraining liquidity requirement to satisfy all regulatory and internal limits at a consolidated and legal entity level.

-The Liquidity Stress Tests model external and intercompany liquidity flows across multiple scenarios and a range of time horizons.
+The MSI Group uses Liquidity Stress Tests model external and intercompany liquidity flows across multiple scenarios over a range of time horizons.
 These scenarios contain various combinations of idiosyncratic and systemic stress events of different severity and duration.
-The methodology, implementation, production and analysis of the Liquidity Stress Tests are important components of the Required Liquidity Framework.
+The methodology, implementation, production and analysis of the Liquidity Stress Tests are important components of the Liquidity Risk Management Framework.

-Sufficient liquidity reserves are maintained to cover daily funding needs and to meet strategic liquidity targets sized by the Required Liquidity Framework and Liquidity Stress Tests.
-The size of the GLR is actively managed considering the following components: balance sheet size and composition; funding needs in a stressed environment, inclusive of contingent cash outflows; collateral requirements and regulatory requirements.
+The MSI Group maintains sufficient Liquidity Resources to cover daily funding needs and to meet strategic liquidity targets sized by the Required Liquidity Framework and Liquidity Stress Tests.
+The total amount of Liquidity Resources is actively managed considering the following components: unsecured debt maturity profile, balance sheet size and composition; funding needs in a stressed environment, inclusive of contingent cash outflows; collateral requirements and regulatory requirements.

-MSI Group's liquidity and funding risk management policies and procedures are consistent with those of the Morgan Stanley Group.
+The MSI Group's liquidity and funding risk management policies and procedures are consistent with those of the Morgan Stanley Group.
 The MSI Board is ultimately responsible for establishing the liquidity risk tolerance and ensuring the MSI Group's liquidity risk is appropriately managed.
 In addition to the internal liquidity risk management framework, the MSI Group is locally subject to the liquidity regulations prescribed by the PRA.
 The Group has daily monitoring and reporting processes in place to ensure compliance with its regulatory requirements.